Scott Norton: Early career (1989–1990)

 After finally deciding to enter professional wrestling, Norton was trained to wrestle by former Olympic wrestler Brad Rheingans.
 Despite Norton's inexperience, Verne Gagne decided to debut him before he was totally finished with his training, putting him on television as a regular performer for the American Wrestling Association in 1989.
 He sometimes teamed with John Nord as the Yukon Lumberjacks.
 He challenged then World Champions Hulk Hogan, Ric Flair and Larry Zbyszko to a televised arm wrestling match.
 If anyone beat him, he would pay them (kayfabe) $1,000,000.
 Nothing became of the challenge.

-By the end of 1989, Norton left the AWA and went to the Pacific Northwest territory to further his career.
+By the end of 1989, Norton left the AWA and went to Pacific Northwest Wrestling to further his career.
 In PNW, Norton wrestled as a face with a lumberjack gimmick and the nickname "Flapjack".
 He briefly reformed his tag team with John Nord to reprise their lumberjack gimmick from the AWA.
 In 1990, Norton became a singles competitor.
-He won the Pacific Northwest Heavyweight Championship from Brian Adams on May 12, 1990, but was stripped of the title two weeks later after attacking several wrestlers.
+He won the NWA Pacific Northwest Heavyweight Championship from Brian Adams on May 12, 1990, but was stripped of the title two weeks later after attacking several wrestlers.